 How to Make Cracker Barrel Southern Fried Chicken

-- Pour enough oil into a deep fryer or large pot to be 3 to 4 inches deep.
-Heat the oil to 350 degrees.
+- Pour enough oil into a deep fryer or large pot like a Dutch oven to be 3 to 4 inches deep.
+Heat the oil over medium-high heat to 350°F.

-- Combine flour, salt, and pepper in a bowl.
+- Combine flour, salt, and pepper in a large bowl.

-- Combine buttermilk and water in a separate bowl.
+- Combine buttermilk and water in a separate bowl using a whisk or spoon.

-- Pat the chicken pieces dry and season with salt and pepper.
+- Pat the chicken pieces dry with paper towels and season with salt and pepper.

-- Dip the chicken pieces into the flour and shake off excess.
+- Dip the chicken pieces into the flour mixture and shake off excess.

 - Dip flour-coated chicken pieces into buttermilk and shake off excess.

-- Dip the chicken again in the flour.
+- Dip the piece of chicken again in the flour.

 - Place the breaded chicken on a wire rack over a baking sheet.